 The variation in the techniques used to harvest donor grafts between the two methods can make one or the other ideal for certain individual cases, depending on the patient’s restoration needs and expectations.

-Patients May Need Both FUT and FUE
+Both FUT and FUE may be necessary

 There are restoration cases in which both procedures are useful in the exact same patient.
 For example, FUT may first be used to maximize a donor yield to its limitations, but after several strip sessions, the scalp may become too tight to continue to extract donor grafts via FUT, or the donor scar may become wider than desired.

 In the event of any of the before mentioned cases, the physician can switch to FUE to obtain additional grafts.
 Additionally, FUE may be used to camouflage the scar of the previous FUT procedures.